CartoDB/mobile-sdk/docs/guides/04-vector-objects-on-map.md

   <div class="Carousel-item js-Tabpanes-item--lang js-Tabpanes-item--lang--csharp">
     {% highlight csharp %}

+    // Preparation - create layer and datasource

+    // projection will be needed later
+    Projection proj = MapView.Options.BaseProjection;

+    // 1.
+Initialize an local data source - a bucket for your objects created in code LocalVectorDataSource vectorDataSource1 = new LocalVectorDataSource(proj);

+    // 2.
+Initialize a vector layer with the previous data source VectorLayer vectorLayer1 = new VectorLayer(vectorDataSource1);

+    // 3.
+Add the previous vector layer to the map MapView.Layers.Add(vectorLayer1);

+    // Now real adding objects

     // 1.
 Create marker style
     MarkerStyleBuilder markerStyleBuilder = new MarkerStyleBuilder();
     markerStyleBuilder.Size = 30;